-- The floor area of the granny flat or studio is not to exceed 60m. - The granny flat or studio must comply with the setback provisions. - The granny flat or studio is to share the private open space of the main home. - No part of the private open space of the main home is to be fenced off or segregated from use by the granny flat or studio. - The granny flat or studio is to be of similar appearance in materials and finishes to the main home. - The granny flat or studio is to be directly attached to, or contained within, the main home; i.e. under the main roof with adjoining walls.
+- The floor area of the granny flat or studio is not to exceed 60m2. - The granny flat or studio must comply with the setback provisions. - The granny flat or studio is to share the private open space of the main home. - No part of the private open space of the main home is to be fenced off or segregated from use by the granny flat or studio. - The granny flat or studio is to be of similar appearance in materials and finishes to the main home. - The granny flat or studio is to be attached to, or contained within, the main home.